edge-cloud/www.edge-cloud.net/_posts/2015-05-26-vmware-vrealize-automation-workloads-with-ipv6.md

     Now that we have set the stage with the above network profiles, we can look into possible ways to make this work.
 The following possibilities should be considered in this specific order due to the associated complexity and gained benefits:

       * **External profile with external address assignment:** In this option network segments (either VLANs or VXLANs) would need to be setup outside of vRA.
-These network segments would provide the ability to handout IPv6 addresses via DHCPv6, SLAAC, or a <a href="https://www.edge-cloud.net/2013/11/18/ipv6-address-management-hosts/" target="_blank">combination of both</a> from a physical router. <div id="attachment_1633" style="width: 610px" class="wp-caption aligncenter">
+These network segments would provide the ability to handout IPv6 addresses via DHCPv6, SLAAC, or a [combination of both](https://www.edge-cloud.net/2013/11/18/ipv6-address-management-hosts/) from a physical router. <div id="attachment_1633" style="width: 610px" class="wp-caption aligncenter">
           <img src="/content/uploads/2015/05/vRA_IPv6_External.png" alt="Figure 5: Address assignment via DHCPv6 from upstream router" width="600" height="302" class="size-full wp-image-1633" srcset="/content/uploads/2015/05/vRA_IPv6_External.png 600w, /content/uploads/2015/05/vRA_IPv6_External-360x181.png 360w" sizes="(max-width: 600px) 100vw, 600px" />

           <p class="wp-caption-text">